fugu-chop/launch_school/daily_logs/9_daily_log_may2021.md

 I added some more intelligent secrets management in my Todo app in the morning; by storing the session key in a `.env` file (which we add to our `.gitignore` file so it can't be viewed publically) and using the `dotenv` gem.
 Adding the jQuery file to my app seems to slow it down significantly in production - I'm not entirely happy about adding such a massive file that currently isn't doing anything.
 I also added the jQuery functionality to delete a list or todo in the Todo app.

 The evening session was looking at using AJAX to issue HTTP requests.
 This was a bit hard to follow - I don't really have good context of the jQuery code and it's nuances, so I'm just trying to follow the concepts of the video.
 However, I'm not fully grasping it - also not helped by the fact that I am massively exhausted too.

+##### 28/05/21 (Fri)
+__*Concepts covered*__<br/>
+- LS175 Networked Applications
+  - Todo List in Sinatra
+    - Deleting todos
+    - Fixing todo index bugs

+__*Time spent*__<br/>
+125 minutes

+__*Thoughts*__<br/>
+In the morning I tried to parse the content relating to deleting lists and todos from the application using jQuery.
+The course recomments not worrying to much about the actual jQuery syntax, and worry more about the logic.
+I think I have a broad understanding of what is happening and why, but it still feels very unsatisfying.
+Without the fundamentals, I don't think I would be able to fully recreate this on my own.

+The previous code used to delete todos created a bug in our application.
+Our previous todos in a list had ids based on their index within an array.
+When deleting an item via JavaScript, the index of a given todo would not update based on it's new position in the array, meaning that if were tried to check off another todo, the code would actually tick off a totally different todo item.
+The solution was to create a helper method to generate a fixed id that didn't depend on the position of the todo within an array.
+The evening was spent trying to refactor the given solutions to work within my framework.